nrkno/sofie-quantel-gateway/src/scratch/rest_api.md

 Information about the status of the port is returned.

+All fragments can be cleared from the port by sending a DELETE request to the port's fragments resource.
+By default, this will clear (_wipe_ is the Quantel CORBA API term) all fragments from the port.
+To provided a time range for this operation, use the `start` and `frames` query parameters.

+    /:zoneID/server/:serverID/port/:portID/fragments(?start=:start&frames=:frames)

+The `:start` parameter is the first frame in the port's timeline to wipe from and `:frames` is the count of frames to wipe.
+If frames is omitted, all frames to the end of the port timeline will be wiped.

 ## Controlling the port

 To control the PORT, POST trigger messages: